 This guide was written for Spanish Beginners that don’t know where to start learning the Spanish language.
-Spanish is the third most spoken language in the world after Mandarin Chinese and the Hindi language.

 Learning to read the Spanish Alphabet should be the first stop for Spanish beginners.

 Spanish used to have 30 letters until 3 of them were removed(Ch, ll, and rr).
 Spanish has 27 letters, 26 from the English Alphabet with the letter “ñ” added in plus different pronunciation as well.

 The Spanish Alphabet currently contains twenty-seven letters including the twenty-six from English Alphabet with extra letter ñ.

 Some Spanish letters of the Spanish Alphabet are pronounced differently than their English counterparts.

 There are two kinds of syllables in Spanish:

 One-syllable words will be either tónicas or átonas.
 In words with more that one syllable, only one can be stressed.
 Spanish as changed over recent years, removing letters from the Spanish Alphabet.

 So make sure to practice pronouncing and writing the Spanish Alphabet whenever you can.
 As many times as you can.